JoshALogs/gardening/README.md

 # Gardening
-Various guides and resources for gardening in Sourthern California
+Various guides and resources for gardening in Southern California

 ## Vegetables